 The Sentiero here is one of Tommaso’s best offerings, with 700c tires and a Shimano groupset.
 If you’re a veteran of the biking world, you probably don’t need an introduction to Shimano.
 The groupset provides an unbeatable pedaling efficiency, maintaining its smoothness even on rocky trails.

-The bike comes bearing a steel fork and an aluminum frame.
-The aluminum frame stays stable on the pebbles, and the disc brakes provide instant stops when needed.
+The bike comes bearing a steel fork and an aluminium frame.
+The aluminium frame stays stable on the pebbles, and the disc brakes provide instant stops when needed.

 If you’re using the bike for commuting, the frame is all ready for fenders and racks, so you won’t need to do any drilling.